pybricks/pybricks.github.io/learn/index.md

 **1. Getting started**

-This chapter is all about discovering what's in your LEGO robotics kit.
+This chapter is all about preparing the tools you need to get started.
 What is a hub, motor, or sensor?
 You'll also prepare your computer or tablet and install Pybricks on your LEGO hub.

+You'll learn how you create, save, and run programs.
+Without diving into the details of each block just yet, you'll learn how to use the coding interface effectively, which is a big help once you create bigger programs later on.

 **2. Building a robot**